Skip to main content

 1. Open the Emporia Energy App

-3. Verify your energy monitor shows enabled status
+3. Verify that your energy monitor shows Enabled status

-4. Check all devices have automation enabled (the toggle should be green)
+4. Check that all devices have automation enabled (the toggle should be green)

 5. Verify device priority order matches your preferences